plzandtanku/web-crawler/README.md

 # web-crawler
-Currently a CLI.

 Takes a string query and a starting URL.
+This project includes a Java CLI as well as a small React app (WIP)

-Example:
+Java CLI Example:
 ```
 Enter a string to search: banana
 Enter a starting URL: https://en.wikipedia.org/wiki/Main_Page